New service: SOGEA – What Is It? | Broadband without a phone line

 What router do I need for SOGEA?

 A fibre or VDSL2 router will work with SOGEA.
-If you already have FTTC broadband your existing router should work if you upgrade.
+If you already have FTTC broadband, your existing router should work if you upgrade.

 What faceplate do I need for SOGEA?

 The faceplate used for your current connection will remain the same unless you have requested an Openreach engineer to attend your site when setting up your connection.
+The engineer will update your faceplate should your existing faceplate not be up to date.

 How much does SOGEA cost?